 As a freelancer, you own your business and contract your work out to companies or solopreneurs.
 You work on your own schedule and can set competitive rates, making this one of the best side hustles to grow into a full-time job.

 Many types of freelance writing work don’t require a specialized degree, but if you want to jumpstart this side hustle, check out 30 Days or Less to Freelance Writing Success.
 Also, read How to Become a Freelance Writer: The Ultimate Guide for 2020.

 As this site has grown, I’ve started leaning on a team of people who help me with jobs that I don’t necessarily need to do… okay, some tasks are better if they’re not done by me, like web design.
 But one of the most valuable behind the scenes people here is my virtual assistant.

 She helps manage my social media accounts, handles billing, does inbox management, schedules meetings, and generally keeps me focused and on task.
-It’s not an exaggeration to say that I couldn’t do this without her.
+It’s not an exaggeration to say that I couldn’t run this site without her.

 That’s the kind of work and responsibility that comes with being a virtual assistant, and with a growing number of online business owners, VAs are even more in demand.
 To work as a virtual assistant, you’ll need to have good time management skills, be highly organized, and communicate well.

 That’s a pretty wide range, and what you do will depend on the clients you take on and how you niche down your work.
 Some business owners have multiple virtual assistants who are all highly experienced and trained in different areas.